-In addition to patent protection, because we operate in the highly technical field of the development of therapies using nanotechnology, we rely in part on trade secret protection in order to protect our proprietary technology and processes.
+In addition to patent protection, because we operate in the highly technical field of the development of therapies using nanotechnology, we rely in part on trade secret protection in order to protect our proprietary technology and in addition to parent protection, because we operate in the neighty tectnicial net of or the development or interaction in order to protect our propriet and recting processes.
 However, trade secrets are difficult to protect.
-Monitoring unauthorized uses and disclosures is difficult, and we do not know whether the steps we have taken to protect our proprietary technologies will be effective.
+Monitoring unauthorized uses and disclosures is difficult, and we do not know whether the steps we have taken to protect our propriet any technologies will be effective.
 We cannot guarantee that our trade secrets and other proprietary and confidential information will not be disclosed or that competitors will not otherwise gain access to our trade secrets.
-We enter into non-disclosure agreements generally require that the other party keep confidential and not disclose to third parties all confidential information developed by the party or made known to the party by us during the course of the party's relationship with us.
+We enter into not-disclosure six with our employees, consultants, outside collaborators, sponsored researchers and other advisors.
+These agreements generally require that the other party keep confidential and not disclose to third parties all indicental information developed by the party or made known to the party by us during the course of the party's relationship with us.
 Despite these efforts, any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
 These agreements also generally provide that inventions conceived by the party in the course of rendering services to us will be our exclusive property.
 However, these agreements may be breached or held unenforceable and may not effectively assign intellectual property rights to us.
 In particular, such parties may enter into other agreements with third parties and we would have no control over such contractual relationships and how they protect our confidential information.